 Easy Ways to Make Your Hair Look Thicker

 Aging can take a real toll on the body — the head is no exception.
 Father time has a tendency to whittle away at your hair, slowing down the normal growth cycle and causing new hairs to be thinner and less resilient.
-If you’re experiencing noticeable hair loss, it might be time to get in touch with a doctor to explore treatment options like minoxidil and finasteride.
+If you’re experiencing noticeable hair loss, it might be time to get in touch with a doctor to explore treatment options.
 In the meantime, here are a few easy tips and tricks to consider to help make your thin hair look thicker.

 Your scalp produces a bevy of natural oils.
 And just by going through the motions of everyday life, your hair is exposed to a ton of dirt and other particles that can make hair look greasy and clumped up.
 For men with thin hair, these clumps can leave some gaps in your hair, making hair loss more apparent.
 That’s why you should pay extra attention to keeping your hair clean by using the right shampoo and conditioner.
 Some shampoos contain chemicals like diethanolamine (DEA) and triethanolamine (TEA) that can actually damage your hair — so try to avoid those.